TDG-Platform/docs/Pairwise_Image_Registration.md

 ### Output:
 The Pairwaise Image Registration task outputs the warped source image that is registered to the reference image.

 The warped source will be placed in the output s3 bucket.
 This tiff image will have the same metadata as the source.
-It will be output with the suffix “_warped” appended to the original source filename.
+It will be output with the suffix “_warped” appended to the original filename.

 ### Advanced Options: